The importance of digital transformation as banks look to the future

 News, interviews and analysis on all things regtech in the UK and beyond

 about James Watson

 James' background is in finance, with a strong focus on Software-as-a-Service (SaaS) providers.
-As part of Encompass' General Markets team, he specialises in helping our digital and mid-tier banking clients excel in their industry.
+As part of Encompass' Banking team, he specialises in helping our tier one banking clients excel in their industry.
 Contact James to discuss how he can help you.

 Connect with James on LinkedIn.